SSL Verification

 dig www.example.com CNAME +short

-# Should return: cname.rndrkit.io.
+# Should return: rndrkit.io.

 1. Check DNS propagation at whatsmydns.net to confirm the CNAME record is visible globally.